October 3, 2015

 1- Dale.
 He was hurting just as badly as I but was stoic as ever, keeping his suffering to himself.
 He gave me frequent pep talks and encouragement and, after I’d stopped to rest for the umpteenth time, reminded me that if we didn’t start to move faster, we’d be hiking all night (to which I responded, “I see a nice place right over there where I can lay down.”)
 But I finally took his encouragement to heart and realized that by focusing on myself I was increasing his pain and discomfort, and that wasn’t fair.
 I’ve since started to learn that when I focus on things outside of me, especially the needs of my husband, it makes it easier to forget about my own pain for a little while.

 2- Wilson.
 That’s what I now affectionately call the stick that I found part way up a tough hill.
 It was the perfect thickness and length to be a walking stick, and it has been with me ever since.
 I have since acquired a second walking stick as well.
 Life is good.
 (Side note: To understand the nickname, think of the volleyball that kept Tom Hanks company in Castaway.
 Dramatic, I know, but it makes us laugh.)

 5-Acceptance.
-Focusing on and accepting the present is not always pleasant.
-The Camino is not meant to be fun or easy; it’s meant to be transformative.
-I’m starting to accept that whole “be in the moment thing,” which seems so cliched, but sometimes you just gotta put one foot in front of the other and not worry about what lies behind or before you, what’s around the next bend or at the top of the hill, or how many miles there are to go.
-It’s not an easy lesson to learn, but it’s the perfect lesson for how to live life.
+Accepting the present moment is not always easy, but I’m starting to trust the whole “be in the moment” thing.
+Sometimes you just gotta put one foot in front of the other and not worry about what lies behind or before you, what’s around the next bend or at the top of the hill, or how many miles there are to go.
+It’s not an easy lesson to learn, but it’s the perfect exercise for life.
+And the Camino is not meant to be easy; it’s meant to be transformative.